 My name is Wilbert van der Steen.
 I’m a Dutch graphic artist and I am the creator of the graphic novel series Salto & Ubba.
-You can find a short professional resume on page 79 of Salto & Ubba book 1.
+You can find a short professional resume here on wvds.net.

 Salto and Ubba, a male couple in a same sex relationship, came to me because I wanted to make an original Dutch comic about LGBTQ+ characters.
 In the Dutch market there are too few comics where the main characters are part of the LGBTQ+ community.